 - Exit mechanism.
 The real estate joint venture should provide terms on how and when does the joint venture ends.

-Contact us, your international business attorney in Florida to help you plan and execute a real estate joint venture.
+Contact us or schedule a consultation your international business attorney in Miami, Florida USA to help you plan and execute a real estate joint venture.